NSXBet/protoc-gen-go-cache-manager/README.md

   - plugin: buf.build/protocolbuffers/go  # this plugin will be used to generate regular protobuf
     out: ../gen/go
     opt: paths=source_relative
-  - plugin: github.com/NSXbet/protoc-gen-go-cache-manager  # this plugin will be used to generate go-cache-manager code
+  - plugin: go-cache-manager  # this plugin will be used to generate go-cache-manager code
     out: ../gen/go
     opt:
       - paths=source_relative